TEDxAuckland/tedx-auckland-site/src/_drafts/elliott-blade-the-history-and-future-of-tedxauckland.md

 How would you define a good TED talk?

-There’s five key points [counts off fingers] it’s your idea, your idea, your idea, your idea... and the way you tell it [laughs].
+There’s five key points [counts off fingers] it’s your idea, your idea, your idea, your idea… and the way you tell it [laughs].
 It’s all about the idea.
 There’s plenty of storytelling platforms in the world and TED doesnt need to be another one.
 We get a lot of really cool people who have amazing stories who approach us, but they don’t have an idea worth spreading.
 We always want good stories, but it's not the priority.
 We want a good idea backed up by a good story.

 What’s the process of speaker selection and curation?